Cyx69/TP_ThirdPersonNeuron/README.txt

   Unreal automatically compiles the code while opening the project for the first time.
   You can just close Visual Studio and save the changes after starting.
-* Axis Neuron SW Player (Free version is available here: https://neuronmocap.com/downloads) or alternatively you can use my minimal BVH send server here: https://github.com/Cyx69/bvhsend/releases
+* Axis Neuron SW Player (Free version is available here: https://neuronmocap.com/downloads) or alternatively you can use my free minimal BVH send server here: https://github.com/Cyx69/bvhsend/releases

 Note: